The Bee Place Banner

 Who This Class Is For

-This class is designed for beekeepers who have completed at least one good season managing their own hive.
+This class is designed for beekeepers who have completed a good full season managing their own hive.

 It is ideal for: